voxmedia/viz-app/README.md

 You can produce custom builds of Vizier for yourself or your colleagues.

-Replace or customize the included ai2html script in `static/ai2htmljs`.
-Most of the settings are configured to work with Vizier, but you will probably want to adjust the font settings to include fonts that you plan to use in your graphics.
+Replace or customize the included ai2html script in `static/ai2html.js`.
+Most of the settings are configured to work with Vizier, but you will want to adjust the font settings to include fonts that you plan to use in your graphics.

-Replace or customize the default layout in `static/project-template/src/layout.ejs`.
+Replace or customize the layout used to generate the embed in `static/project-template/src/layout.ejs`.
 This file is used to wrap the html output of ai2html.
 It includes css to load custom webfonts and js to enable image lazyloading and hiding/showing artboards based on the window size.
 The js also sets up the page to do iframe resizing with pym.js and